Nishantdubey7/Nishantdubey7/README.md

 ## ◈ About

-I am a **Full Stack Developer** and **AI/ML Engineer** based in Mumbai, with a strong focus on building production-grade software systems and intelligent applications.
-A **Bachelor of Engineering graduate in Computer Engineering** from Mumbai University, I work at the intersection of applied AI, privacy engineering, and scalable backend architecture.
+I am a Full Stack Developer and AI/ML Engineer based in Mumbai, currently working as a Software Developer at Essence Infotech.
+A Bachelor of Engineering graduate in Computer Engineering from Mumbai University, I work at the intersection of applied AI, privacy engineering, and scalable full-stack architecture.

-My engineering philosophy centers on **product thinking** — every system I build is designed with real-world constraints, user impact, and long-term maintainability in mind.
-I specialize in architecting multi-modal AI pipelines, designing RESTful and event-driven backends, and delivering full-stack applications with modern React frontends.
+My engineering philosophy centers on product thinking — every system I build is designed with real-world constraints, user impact, and long-term maintainability in mind.
+I specialize in architecting multi-modal AI pipelines, building event-driven backends, and delivering full-stack React applications with Redux and REST APIs.

-Beyond code, I am a **Postman Student Expert**, published researcher in privacy-preserving AI, and an active community organizer — having led 5+ technical workshops and hackathons.
+Beyond code, I am a Scopus-Indexed Researcher (published in Wiley Conference Proceedings, presented at ICSICE-2026), a Postman Student Expert, and an active community organizer — having led 5+ technical workshops and hackathons.

 <br/>